-The estimated values are an indication from which no rights can be derived.
-This Tendering Document was created using up-to-date knowledge and insights valid at the time of its formulation.
+The estimated value is an indication from which no rights can be derived.
+This Tender Document was created using up-to-date knowledge and insights valid at the time of its formulation.

-It is possible that the services specified in the contract and/or the number of Participating Parties may change in the event of political, budgetary, administrative or organisational developments within the Dutch Government, and the Contracting authority's expansion or contraction stemming from this, or changes to the Contracting authority's position vis-à-vis the Dutch Government or to the targets that must be met.
-In the event such circumstances occur, then the Contracting authority will consult with the Contractor.
+It is possible that the services specified in the contract may change in the event of political, budgetary, administrative or organisational developments within the Dutch government and the Tendering authority's expansion or contraction resulting from this, or changes to the Tendering authority's position within the government or to the targets that must be met.
+In the event such circumstances occur, the Tendering authority will consult with the Contractor.

-3. Requirements relating to the assignment
+3. Requirements to this assignment

-This section includes the requirements set by the Contracting Authority concerning the requested services and the prices and rates.
+This section includes the requirements set by the Tendering authority concerning the requested services and the prices and rates.

-By submitting a Tender, the Tenderer explicitly consents to all requirements and conditions specified in this Tendering Document and declares that they will continue to comply with these throughout the entirety of the contract period.
+By submitting a Tender, you as Tenderer, explicitly consent to all requirements and conditions specified in this Tender document and declare that you will continue to comply with these throughout the entirety of the contract period.
 Furthermore, you confirm that you will comply with all of the specified prices and rates, including any agreed indexation.
-Failing to comply with one or more requirements will result in your Tender being disqualified from the assessment process and therefore eliminated from contention.
-The below mentioned requirements apply to all lots or to specific lots when specified otherwise.
+Failure to comply with one or more requirements will result in your Tender being disqualified from the assessment process and therefore you are eliminated from contention.

-3.1 General Requirements (all lots)
+3.1 General requirements

-- The execution of the assignment must be done by one single expert.
+- G.1.The execution of the assignment must be done by one single expert.
 The reason for this is that one contact point is needed for the companies.
-The personal approach towards the companies is important in order to optimally fulfil the expert role.
-If a collaboration is needed to fulfil the suitability requirements, then such collaboration is possible, provided that one single expert will be the contact point for the companies. - Demonstrable good communication skills in the English language, both spoken & written. - Proven well-developed intercultural sensitivity skills. - Demonstrable coaching and training skills. - Team player who can cooperate in diverse team structures (information sharing, conflict solving). - Reporting skills to communicate on mission results and project progress. - Experience in coaching by using distant guidance techniques like e-mail and skype (at least three years of experience within the last five years). - Experience with conducting trainings and workshops in developing countries in the English language regarding export development (at least 500 hours of experience during the last five years). - The experts must be able to act fully independently and without any conflict of interest as a representative of CBI in the country and lot concerned.
-This entails, among others, that the experts should not be contracted or employed by selling parties or importing companies that trade in products covered by this tender from developing countries covered by this tender.
+The personal approach towards the stakeholders is important in order to optimally fulfil the expert role.
+If a collaboration is needed to fulfil the suitability requirements, then such collaboration is possible, provided that one single expert will be the contact point for the stakeholders. - G.1.
+The expert must be able to act fully independent and without any conflict of interest as a representative of CBI in the natural ingredients sector.
+This entails, among others, that the expert should not be contracted or employed by (or own) selling parties or importing companies that trade in products covered by this tender from developing countries covered by this tender. - G.2.
+Demonstrable good communication skills in the English language, both spoken & written. - G.3.
+Proven well-developed intercultural sensitivity skills. - G.4.
+Demonstrable coaching skills. - G.5.
+Team player who can cooperate in diverse team structures (information sharing, conflict solving) - G.6.
+Demonstrable training skills.

-3.2 Requirements relating to the knowledge and professional experience for the Institutional Development Expert (lot 1)
+3.2 Requirements relating to professional experience